didymu5/wordlyadventures/README.md

 # Worldy Adventures

-A word search game made for a 7 year-old
+A word search game made for the kids

-- grid of letters with words mixed in
-- list of words to be searced on grid
--
+- Scramble - order the scrambled letters for the word of the Scramble